blake-molyneux/tempylate/README.md

 # py_template
+This repo serves a few purposes:
+1. Personal learning.
-This repo serves as a template for future python projects.
+1. Template for future python projects.

-As yet, these projects do not exist.

-However in the not so distance future...
-They will be...

-Extrodinary.

-# What needs to change
+## Post Clone
 When this repo is coloned into a new project, the things that need to be changed are:

-TODO:
 - Change "py_template" to the name of the new project.
 - Delete files that include "DELETE ME" such as the "config.json" and "sample.csv" files.
 - Work through each file in each directory and change the bylines/docstrings.